Summary of generation 8

 She started working right after graduation for a company specialising in green transition, she was mostly responsible for drawing the period budgets and organising fundraiser events to collect new funds for their project.

 In short, we had very busy lives.
 However, this wasn't enough to dissuade us to make it even more intense.
-We were hitting our thirties already, and like many people, we were seriously starting to make long-term plans.
+We were hitting our thirties, and like many people, we were seriously starting to make long-term plans.

-In our case, our definitive plan consisted of becoming parents, as well as finding enough money to buy a larger house in that very expensive city.
+In our case, our plan included becoming parents, as well as finding enough money to buy a larger house in that very expensive city.

 On paper, everything seemed very clear and linear.
 In reality, however, it was tough.
 Very tough.
 I don't even remember how many hours per day we used to work in that period, but for sure it was way too many.
 A newborn Gaia refusing to sleep for more than a few hours in a row probably did the rest.